-- ½ tsp cayenne (optional --the goda masala has some heat)
+- ½ teaspoon cayenne (optional --the goda masala has some heat)

-- 2 tbsp goda masala (you can substitute with garam masala; see my recipe tips above for details on how to do that)
+- 2 tablespoon goda masala (you can substitute with garam masala; see my recipe tips above for details on how to do that)

 - 1 heaping tbsp coconut sugar (or jaggery, or regular sugar.
 Piloncillo, if you have some, is a fine replacement for jaggery)

 - ¼ cup coconut (grated.
 I don't mean the dry shredded coconut you use for baking, but either freshly grated coconut, or grated coconut available in frozen packets.
 The coconut shreds have to be juicy, not dry)